-- 1. All engineering works (including vehicle access, servicing and earthworks) shall be carried out in accordance with the standards in the Gore District Council's Subdivision, Land Use and Development Bylaw 2019. - Note: The document is available on Council's website via the following link: Subdivision and Land Development Bylaw 2019.pdf (goredc.govt.nz) - Refer to the following link for details of the process to be followed for installing new connections to the Council's 3 Waters networks https://www.goredc.govt.nz/services/3-waters/service-connections - 2.
-All 3 Waters Infrastructure to be vested into Council ownership will need to be completed by one of the Council's approved 3 Waters Contractors refer to the following link for further details regarding this https://www.goredc.govt.nz/services/3-waters/approved-contractors - 3.
-Any work carried out on the legal roadway requires the prior approval of the Council and the consent holder must consult with the Council's Roading Department to ensure the appropriate processes are being followed and the work is being carried out to the correct standard.
-The work itself must be undertaken by a Council approved contractor. - 4.
-The Gore District Plan and Gore District Council Subdivision and Development Bylaw 2019 sets out standards and requirements which are required to be met in any subdivision or constructing of buildings. - 5.
-Should the Land Transfer Survey result in a significant variation to the approved areas and boundaries of Lots 1 and 2, a separate subdivision application may be required.
+- 1. Any work carried out on the legal roadway requires the prior approval of the Council and the consent holder must consult with the Council's Roading Department to ensure the appropriate processes are being followed and the work is being carried out to the correct standard.
+The work itself must be undertaken by a Council approved contractor. - 2.
+All engineering works (including vehicle access, servicing and earthworks) shall be carried out in accordance with the standards in the Gore District Council's Subdivision, Land Use and Development Bylaw 2019

+Note: The document is available on Council's website via the following link: Subdivision and Land Development Bylaw 2019.pdf (goredc.govt.nz)

+Refer to the link for details of the process to be followed for installing new connections to the Council's 3 Waters networks.

+3. The Gore District Plan and Gore District Council Subdivision and Development Bylaw 2019 sets out standards and requirements which are required to be met in any subdivision or constructing of buildings.